zzzprojects/learn-orm/tutorials/net-5/preview-8.md

 ### F# 5

-Building on updates to the F# 5 preview released earlier this year, this final update to F# 5 wraps up language support and adds two new features, Interpolated Strings, and Open Type Declarations.
+Building on updates to the F# 5 preview released earlier this year, this final update to F# 5 wraps up language support.
+It adds two new features, Interpolated Strings, and Open Type Declarations.
 Here's a sneak peek at what you can do with them:

 #### Interpolated Strings